Fraught relationship preceded lacrosse player's death

 He said Love's injuries included damage to her brain stem at the back of the head and to her carotid artery, plus bruising to the right side of her head.

-Love was found in bed in the normal place where she slept, on its left side, and she likely suffocated by "positional asphyxia," not a brain injury, Lawrence told jurors.
+Lawrence told jurors that Love was found in bed in the normal place where she slept, on its left side, and she likely suffocated by "positional asphyxia," not a brain injury.

-He added Love had responded to Huguely's email by writing: "You should have killed me.
+He added that Love had responded to Huguely's e-mail by writing: "You should have killed me.
 You're so f****d up."

 Lawrence called Huguely's behavior "immature compulsiveness," adding, "He's not complicated.
 He's not complex.
 He's a lacrosse player."